johnsetzer/kivi/README.md

     kivi.get('key');

-Does some basic setup so kivi knows where to send your data
+Do some basic setup so kivi knows where to send your data

     kivi.config.postUrl = 'http://localhost:3001/postUrl'
     kivi.config.$ = $;

-Manual post data to your server
+Manually post data to your server

     kivi.post();